KeyboardCowboy/cursor-rules-scaffold/README.md

 3. Create your personal rules in `.cursor/rules/personal/`
 4. Customize project rules as needed

-## Documentation

-- `memory-bank/docs/cursor-rules.md`: Detailed explanation of the rules system
-- `memory-bank/docs/rule-creation.md`: Guide for creating new rules
-- `memory-bank/examples/`: Example rules for reference
-- `memory-bank/templates/`: Templates for creating new rules

 ## Notes

-- The `memory-bank` directory is excluded from git to keep documentation and templates local
 - Personal rules (`.mdc` files) are git-ignored but the directory structure is preserved
 - Project rules are version controlled and shared with the team